 Classic Tabby Pattern

+The classic tabby pattern is also sometimes known as the blotched tabby.
 This coat variation has a swirling, circular pattern.
 It can look like a marbled pattern on your tabby’s coat.

 Mackerel Tabby Pattern